catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 If two columns in different tables record the same quantity in the same units, give them the same name.
 That way if they end up in the same dataframe for comparison it's easy to automatically rename them with suffixes indicating where they came from.
-For example net electricity generation is reported to both :doc:`FERC Form 1 <../data_sources/ferc1>` and :doc:`EIA 923
+For example, net electricity generation is reported to both :doc:`FERC Form 1 <../data_sources/ferc1>` and :doc:`EIA 923
 <../data_sources/eia923>`, so we've named columns ``net_generation_mwh`` in
 each of those data sources.
 Similarly, give non-comparable quantities reported